 DAILY / WEEKLY RESPONSIBILITIES

-- Lead and mentor a team of 3-5 staff.
+- Lead and mentor a Section Team of 3-5 staff.

 - Provide clear goals and means of achievement for staff development.